Public Works Department

 - Water Quality Management Plan (WQMP) Template

 If you wish to perform any work in the public right-of-way, this generally includes the sidewalk, curb, gutter, planting strip, and driveway, you will need to submit a completed Encroachment Permit application along with a certificate of insurance & additional insured endorsements, street improvement plans and/or traffic control plans for the proposed work.
 There is a separate plan check fee.
-The cost of an Encroachment permit is based on the permit fee, technology fee and number of required hours of inspection determined by the Public Works Inspector.
-Please refer to the Public Works Fee Schedule (See above) for a breakdown of the cost of the permit.
-If you have any questions or concerns, please contact the Engineering Services Division by phone at (714) 993-8148 or email at email@example.com.
+The cost of an Encroachment permit is based on the permit fee, technology fee, and the number of required hours of inspection determined by the Public Works Inspector.
+Please refer to the Public Works Fee Schedule for a breakdown of the cost of the permit.
+If you have any questions or concerns, please contact the Engineering Services Division by phone at (714) 993-8148 or email at firstname.lastname@example.org.

 Transportation permits are required for those vehicles that exceed the maximum width, height, length, or overhang and desire to travel on City streets and highways.
 The limits are outlined in the Caltrans Transportation Guidelines Manual.

-Please submit an application one business day before the start of trip.
-Permits will be processed within one business day after receipt of application.
-The cost of a single trip permit is $16.00 and $90.00 for annual permit.
-In addition, proof of insurance and copy of payment check is required prior to issuing a permit.
+Please submit an application one business day before the start of the trip.
+Permits will be processed within one business day after receipt of the application.
+The cost of a single trip permit is $16.00 and $90.00 for an annual permit.
+In addition, proof of insurance and a copy of the payment check is required prior to issuing a permit.
 Annual permits will not be issued until payment of $90.00 has been received by mail or in person.

 Single Trip and Annual Permits may be processed in person or by email at email@example.com.